 Language translation apps have come a long way in the past decade.
-They can help us communicate with other cultures, understand business phrases, and even further our education.
+The best language translation apps can help us communicate with other cultures, understand business phrases, and even further our education.

-These apps can also help us cross language barriers that could otherwise prevent us from getting to know one another.
+Want to learn Spanish verb conjugation or French vocabulary?
+These apps for translation can also help us cross language barriers that could otherwise prevent us from getting to know one another.
 The best translation apps can do all of the above.

-How to Find the Best Language Translation App
+How to Find the Best Apps for Translation

 When it comes to finding the best language translation apps, you’ll want to check out each app’s features and think about what you’ll use the app for.

 Are you traveling to new and exciting places?
 Do you need language translation for school or business?
 Or are you simply learning a new language?

 Some apps for translation specialize in language dictionaries while others focus on phrases.
 Some apps are all about translation while others can replace a live interpreter.